Models of Teaching on Masturbation in Christianity

 Teaching with These Models

 Because masturbation is not explicitly addressed in Scripture, and because Christian traditions have reached different conclusions, it is important that teachers approach the topic with clarity, honesty, and pastoral sensitivity.
-The Abstinence, Pastoral, and Holy Masturbation Models each offer distinct reasoning, strengths, and challenges.
+The Abstinence, Pastoral, and Sexual Self Care Models each offer distinct reasoning, strengths, and challenges.
 Leaders who teach on this subject should resist simplistic answers and instead create space for discernment and growth in Christ.

 1. Lay Out the Models Clearly